TomiwaAribisala-git/bash-scripting-sessions/README.md

-# Shell Scripts
+# Bash Scripts

-This repository is a collection of beginner shell script samples.
+This repository is a journal of my sessions learning bash scripting and a collection of bash script samples.